-- The conduct alleged in the Formal Complaint would not constitute Sexual Harassment, even if proved; or - The conduct alleged in the Formal Complaint falls outside the scope of the policy specified in Section II (i.e.., because the alleged conduct did not occur in the College's Education Programs and Activities and/or the alleged conduct occurred outside the geographic boundaries of the United States).
+- The conduct alleged in the Formal Complaint would not constitute Sexual Harassment, even if proved; or - The conduct alleged in the Formal Complaint falls outside the scope of the policy (i.e.., because the alleged conduct did not occur in the College's Education Programs and Activities and/or the alleged conduct occurred outside the geographic boundaries of the United States).

-In the event the Title IX Coordinator determines the Formal Complaint should be dismissed pursuant to this Section XII, the Title IX Coordinator will provide written notice of dismissal to the parties and advise them of their right to appeal as specified in Section XVIII.
+In the event the Title IX Coordinator determines the Formal Complaint should be dismissed, the Title IX Coordinator will provide written notice of dismissal to the parties and advise them of their right to appeal.
 The Title IX Coordinator may refer the subject matter of the Formal Complaint to other College offices, as appropriate.

-XIII.
 Notice of Formal Complaint